aJimenez19037/my-coe332-hws/homework05/README.md

  * Running on http://172.17.0.2:5000
 ```
 ## Making request
+In another terminal we can now make request using the curl command.
 Below are examples of making request using the curl command.
 For some commands '-X [VERB]' is needed after curl.
 When making a query a '?' is placed at the end of the route followed by the query.
 If there are multiple queries being used the enveloping the route with single quotes ('') is needed.
 The help route is especially useful as it shows all the available routes/queries as well as what they do.
 ```
 $curl '127.0.0.1:5000/'
 $curl 127.0.0.1:5000/help